DavidMacDonald11/Line-Reader/README.md

 This will then print out that line of the file.

 ## Things To Note
+If you read from a file that doesn't exist, it will output nothing.
 If you read a line that doesn't exist, it will output nothing.
+It will output the line without a newline character.

 ## Future Plans
 - Adding the ability to read multiple lines at once.